novillo-cs/apcsa_old_2024_2025/content/homework/02_hw_summer_assignment.md

 3. Create a new post on Piazza.
 This post could be a question or comment about the summer assignment.
 Reply to at least one peer's comment/question to generate a productive discussion.

-4. If you do not have a GitHub account, create one please [GitHub](https://github.com/)
+4. If you do not have a GitHub account, create one please [GitHub](https://github.com/) (you many use any email to create your GitHub account)